iparr/grunt-a-boilerplate/README.md

 2. `bower update` - this will look for any new 3rd party libraries
 3. `grunt prep` - Maybe the website is now dependant on additional Modernizr tests?
 Lets regenerate Modernizr just in case.
 4. `grunt` - Re-running this will regenerate your JS and CSS, hopefully with all the new toys included

+## Swapping to grunt-contrib-sass

+The default Sass generator included is wicked fast but may be problematic.
+In these cases the old one can be reverted to by:

+1. Edit `grunt/sass.js` and swap `style` / `outputStyle`, `sourcemap` / `sourceMap` and `grunt.loadNpmTasks` lines.
+2. Re-run as usual.